bet4a/d3wiki/Arrays.md

 Note that if no comparator function is specified to the built-in sort method, the default order is lexicographic (alphabetical), not natural!
 This can lead to bugs when sorting an array of numbers.

-<a name="d3_min" href="#d3_min">#</a> d3.<b>min</b>(<i>array</i>[, <i>function</i>])
+<a name="d3_min" href="#d3_min">#</a> d3.<b>min</b>(<i>array</i>[, <i>accessor</i>])

 Returns the minimum value in the given *array*.
 If the array is empty, returns undefined.
-An optional accessor *function* may be specified, which is equivalent to calling *array.map(function)* before computing the minimum value.
+An optional *accessor* function may be specified, which is equivalent to calling *array.map(function)* before computing the minimum value.
 Unlike the built-in [Math.min](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/min), this method ignores any values that cannot be coerced to a number, such as NaN or undefined.
 Thus, when computing the domain of a [[scale|Scales]] from data, only the defined region of the data is considered, rather than applying a degenerate domain.

-<a name="d3_max" href="#d3_max">#</a> d3.<b>max</b>(<i>array</i>[, <i>function</i>])
+<a name="d3_max" href="#d3_max">#</a> d3.<b>max</b>(<i>array</i>[, <i>accessor</i>])

 Returns the maximum value in the given *array*.
 If the array is empty, returns undefined.
-An optional accessor *function* may be specified, which is equivalent to calling *array.map(function)* before computing the maximum value.
+An optional *accessor* function may be specified, which is equivalent to calling *array.map(function)* before computing the maximum value.
 Unlike the built-in [Math.max](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/max), this method ignores any values that cannot be coerced to a number, such as NaN or undefined.
 Thus, when computing the domain of a [[scale|Scales]] from data, only the defined region of the data is considered, rather than applying a degenerate domain.

 ## Associative Arrays

+Another common data type in JavaScript is the associative array, or more simply the object, which has a set of named properties.
+In Java this is referred to as a map, and in Python, a dictionary.
+JavaScript provides a standard mechanism for iterating over the keys (or property names) in an associative array: the [for…in loop](https://developer.mozilla.org/en/JavaScript/Reference/Statements/for...in).
+However, note that the iteration order is undefined.
+D3 provides several operators for converting associative arrays to standard indexed arrays.

 <a name="d3_keys" href="#d3_keys">#</a> d3.<b>keys</b>(<i>object</i>)

 Returns an array containing the property names of the specified object (an associative array).
-The order of the returned array is not defined, though it will be consistent with your browser's iteration order when using a [for…in loop](https://developer.mozilla.org/en/JavaScript/Reference/Statements/for...in).
+The order of the returned array is undefined.

 <a name="d3_values" href="#d3_values">#</a> d3.<b>values</b>(<i>object</i>)

 Returns an array containing the property values of the specified object (an associative array).
-The order of the returned array is not defined, though it will be consistent with your browser's iteration order when using a [for…in loop](https://developer.mozilla.org/en/JavaScript/Reference/Statements/for...in).
+The order of the returned array is undefined.

 <a name="d3_entries" href="#d3_entries">#</a> d3.<b>entries</b>(<i>object</i>)

 Returns an array containing the property keys and values of the specified object (an associative array).
 Each entry is an object with a key and value attribute, such as {key: "foo", value: 42}.
-The order of the returned array is not defined, though it will be consistent with your browser's iteration order when using a [for…in loop](https://developer.mozilla.org/en/JavaScript/Reference/Statements/for...in).
+The order of the returned array is undefined.

 ## Array Operators

 <a name="d3_split" href="#d3_split">#</a> d3.<b>split</b>(<i>array</i>[, <i>function</i>])

+Splits the specified *array* into multiple arrays at breakpoints identified by the specified *function*.
+If no breakpoint function is specified, the array will be split at any null or undefined values.
+Elements that are identified as breakpoints will not be included in the returned arrays.
+This method is often used in conjunction with the [[line|Shapes#line]] shape, such that missing data points are elided; each contiguous slice of the array where the data *is* defined is rendered as a line segment.

 <a name="d3_merge" href="#d3_merge">#</a> d3.<b>merge</b>(<i>arrays</i>)

+Merges the specified *arrays* into a single array.
+This method is similar to the built-in array concat method; the only difference is that it is more convenient when you have an array of arrays.

 <a name="d3_range" href="#d3_range">#</a> d3.<b>range</b>([<i>start</i>, ]<i>stop</i>[, <i>step</i>])

+Generates an array containing an arithmetic progression, similar to the Python built-in [[range|http://docs.python.org/library/functions.html#range]].
+This method is often used to iterate over a sequence of numeric or integer values, such as the indexes into an array.
+Unlike the Python version, the arguments are not required to be integers, though the results are more predictable if they are due to floating point precision.
+If *step* is omitted, it defaults to 1.
+If *start* is omitted, it defaults to 0.
+The full form returns an array of numbers [start, start + step, start + 2 \* step, …].
+If *step* is positive, the last element is the largest *start* + *i* \* *step* less than *stop*; if *step* is negative, the last element is the smallest *start* + *i* \* *step* greater than *stop*.
+If the returned array would contain an infinite number of values, an error is thrown rather than causing an infinite loop.

 ### Nest